 [Child's Name]

-For taking wonderful care of [Pet's Name] every single day!
-You made sure [he/she] always had fresh food and water, gave [him/her] walks and playtime, and showed so much love and gentleness.
-[Pet's Name] is happy and healthy because of you.
-You are officially certified as a Pet Care Pro!
+For taking care of [Pet's Name] every single day!
+You made sure [he/she] always had fresh food and water, gave [him/her] walks and playtime, and showed real gentleness.
+[Pet's Name] is healthy and happy because of you.

 [Date] | From your whole family (and [Pet's Name] too!)